Open banking and PSD2 - Secure innovative services via Open API

-In the banking sector, innovative services based on open data are cropping up too.
+In the banking sector, new innovative services based on open data, also known as open banking, are increasing.

-According to a recent Thales poll, 38% of those surveyed would leave their bank if another provider was offering better services or better rates.
+According to a recent Thales poll, 38% of those surveyed would leave their bank if another provider offered better services or better rates.

 It's a call to action.